moonshot-platform/moonshot-platform.github.io/README.md

 # moonshot-frontend

-This is the Moonshot static webpage
+This is the Moonshot static webpage.